 Concurrent Enrollment: High School students will be able to take college classes if they will fit into the schedule of the student.
-The school will pay the tuition for these classes.
-The student will be responsible for the rental or purchase cost of the required textbooks.
+Students must be in high school and have a 2.65 GPA average to be allowed to take a college class.
+It is also recommended that students be proficient in all areas.
+The school will pay the tuition for these classes and will pay for the rental of required textbooks.
+Students will be responsible for the purchase of lost textbooks.
 Grades earned in these classes will become part of the students' high school transcripts and will be calculated into their overall grade point average.
 High school credit will also be awarded for each class successfully completed.

 Post-Secondary Enrollment: Eleventh and Twelfth grade students, and ninth and tenth grade students who have been identified for the talented and gifted program, may take classes through any of the Iowa colleges and universities, if the class is not offered by their high school.
 The school district pays the tuition and textbook fees.
-College credit and high school credit is awarded for these class if they are completed successfully, and the grades are calculated into the students' cumulative high school grade point averages.
+College credit and high school credit is awarded for these classes if they are completed successfully, and the grades are calculated into the students' cumulative high school grade point averages.